What to do immediately after a car accident?

 - Seek medical attention - Make sure you seek treatment within 14 days of the accident, which is the Florida PIP statute.
 Otherwise, PIP will not pay for your injuries and you will be fully responsible for your medical bills.

-- Follow the advice of the doctor - Insurance companies may argue that your injuries may not be as bad as you claim they are if you seek medical attention but do not follow or do not complete the prescribed treatment.
-There are some cases when the policy limits are low, and it is difficult for the patient to complete all the medical tests, but we always advice our clients to make sure they are getting the prescribed treatment.
+- Follow the advice of the doctor - In case you seek medical treatment but did not follow or complete the prescribed treatment, Insurance companies may argue that your injuries are not as bad as you claim, resulting in lesser settlement.
+There may also be situation where it is difficult for the patient to complete all the medical tests or the policy limits for the medical treatment are low, but we always advice our clients to make sure they are getting the prescribed treatment.

 - Take pictures – With cell phones widely available, it is very easy to take pictures of your vehicle, the scene of the accident and, if possible, of your injuries.
 These pictures may be useful to prove the severity of the impact to the insurance companies.
 Pay attention to your body and document any change during the following days, since some injuries will not feel immediately and, instead, may take a couple of days to show up.
 This includes bruising and pain.